sorki/haskell-zre/README.rst

 ZGossip
 -------

-Implementation of gossip protocol is included in form of key value ttl server.
+Implementation of gossip protocol is included in form of key value TTL server.
 This allows connecting peers from different networks (or subnets) not reachable via multicast beacon.
 This service requires TCP port 31337 and can be started with `zgossip_server` binary.